rubymonsters/ruby-for-beginners/source/07-variables.md

 intention.
 The chapter <a href="/bonus/good_names.html">Using the right words</a> at the end of this book will talk more about this.
 Feel free to jump ahead if you are curious.
-In short, the first example using `a` as a name would be fowned upon because it's wasting the opportunity to use a meaningful name.
+In short, the first example using `a` as a name would be frowned upon because it's wasting the opportunity to use a meaningful name.
 The second and third examples are just trying to be stupid, and pick names that don't match the "thing" (the object, number `1`) at all.